dweth/atriumdb/sdk/docs/source/iterator_tutorial.rst

 ===============================

 Working with large datasets often requires efficient access to smaller windows of data, particularly for tasks such as data visualization, pre-processing, or model training.
-The AtriumSDK provides a convenient method, `get_iterator`, to handle these cases effectively.
-This tutorial will guide you through the end-to-end process of setting up the AtriumSDK instance, creating a `DatasetDefinition` object, and iterating over data windows.
+The AtriumSDK provides a convenient method, `get_iterator  <contents.html#atriumdb.AtriumSDK.get_iterator>`_, to handle these cases effectively.
+This tutorial will guide you through the end-to-end process of setting up the AtriumSDK instance, creating a `DatasetDefinition <contents.html#atriumdb.DatasetDefinition>`_ object, and iterating over data windows.

 Setting Up the SDK Instance